SixieP/Ping-TimeOut/botpage-README.md

 ## Ping TimeOut

-Do you have a freely pingable role that everyone can ping that is regally being spammed?

-Then this bot is for you!

-With this bot you can add a timer to specific roles so they can only be pinged every X amount of time.

----

 #### Setup
 **Important**: You need to have the __Administrator__ permission for most of the commands.
 (Administrators can change slash command permissions under the intergration settings)